jordiorlando/draft-treeview/README.md

 # draft-treeview

-**draft-treeview** is a plugin for [draft.js](https://github.com/D1SC0tech/draft.js) that renders nice tree views in the DOM.
+**draft-treeview** is a plugin for [draft.js](https://github.com/D1SC0tech/draft.js) that renders document trees in the DOM.
 Mainly meant for development.

 draft-treeview is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT).